 - Arranging tasks is easy.

-- It is easy to measure the progress as the start and end points of each phase is predetermined.
+- It is easy to measure the progress as the start and endpoints of each phase are predetermined.

 - There is almost no change in the requirements throughout the project, hence the tasks remain stable for the developers.
 Also, it is easy for any new developer to quickly learn and start the work.